Guilospanck/nes-emulator-rust/docs/journey/index.md

   <div>Hexadecimal representation</div>
 </div>

-> One thing to notice is that on the hexadecimal numbering system, the algorisms are numbered as follows: 0123456789ABCDEF.
+> One thing to notice is that on the hexadecimal numbering system, the algorisms are numbered as follows: 0123456789ABCDEF, where A=10, B=11, C=12 and so on.

 Knowing that, one can see why different number representation systems are important.
-They can reduce the amount of data to represent some information.
+They can reduce the amount of data required to represent some information.

 At the end of the day, everything that the computer can understand are zeros (0) and ones (1).
 A long stream of them.
-In a simplistic way all the computer is made of are of transistors.
+In a simplistic way all the computer is made of are transistors.
 Thousands, millions, billions of them.

-Just imagine what would it be like to understand what a stream of 100 characters containing only 0's and 1's mean.
+Just imagine how it would be like to understand what a stream of 100 characters containing only 0's and 1's mean.
 It would be awful.
-Because of that, everything related to computer science and the description of them is usually represented using the hexadecimal number system.
+Because of that, everything related to computer science and the description of them is <b>usually</b> represented using the hexadecimal number system.

 ### Endianness
 > In computing, endianness is the order or sequence of bytes of a word of digital data in computer memory.
 Endianness is primarily expressed as big-endian or little-endian.
 A big-endian system stores the most significant byte of a word at the smallest memory address and the least significant byte at the largest. --Wikipedia